manzhch/edecob/paper.md

 # Summary

 `edecob` (Event Detection using Confidence Bounds) is an R package that detects sustained change (which we call “event”) in high-frequency, longitudinally-collected-digital biomarker data.
 We approximate a subject’s performance using a smoother and detect sustained change by constructing confidence bands for the smoother as described in @buhlmann1998.
 We define an event as the occasion where confidence bands stay within a prespecified range compared to the baseline for a predefined amount of time.
-Our approach is robust to noise and the increased variability that can result when the digital assessments are performed outside of a controlled setting [@Roussos_2022].
+Our approach is robust to noise and the increased variability that can result when the digital assessments are performed outside of a controlled setting [@Volodina].
 The parameters of the model are adjustable to enable customization of the methodology to specific user’s cases.

 # Statement of need